guptavashisht24/shop-pyth./README.md

+INSTALL qrcode 5.0 on your machine!

+Errors:
+Bill QR code is not being displayed on Bill;Adjacent to bill table; Earlier It showed 404 error, but thanks to django Template inheritance; that, and the image(unfortunately) are gone!
+Template inheritance FUCKS UP your javascript!!!

+Everything else is fine.
+USE the home URL to start:
+(front/home/)

 # shop-pyth.
 This is for a shop management system with inventory and sales management features in-built and carries an analytics platform.